 10 Destinations Perfect for Celebrating Milestone Birthdays

 Surprise parties get old after a while, but you know what doesn’t?
 A trip to a brand-new (to you) destination.
 Whether you’re a newly minted 21 or celebrating the big 5-0, we’ve got options—both domestic and international—for ringing in your milestone birthday just right.
-Here, 10 trips that’ll get you excited for the next decade, from the rugged wilderness of Alaska’s Denali National Park to the white-hot clubs of Argentina’s Buenos Aires.
+Here, 10 birthday trip ideas that’ll get you excited for the next decade, from the rugged wilderness of Alaska’s Denali National Park to the white-hot clubs of Argentina’s Buenos Aires.

 Keep it local: Austin, TX